Updated by FRANZISKA SPRITZLER, RD, CDCES

 The Final Word

-If you aren’t tracking your blood glucose, now’s the time to start a blood sugar chart noting your test results.
+If you aren’t tracking your blood glucose, now is the time to start a blood sugar chart listing your test results.
 Along with other tests, it gives you an important picture of your metabolic health.

 Measuring blood glucose is easy.
 You need only a glucometer (glucose monitor) and test strips.
 It’s an excellent tool to identify the foods that cause an elevated response in blood sugar in your body so you can adjust your diet accordingly.